 We’re enthusiasts too

-We’re escape room enthusiasts first and foremost.
+We’re escape room enthusiasts first and foremost (90 games and counting…).
 We decided we wanted to create an experience that wasn’t just a challenge for teams, but fun, dramatic and completely immersive.
-Over the past 12 months, we’ve welcomed a plethora of local companies for team building days and it isn’t just our Salisbury escape room on the list of options.
+Over the past six years, we’ve welcomed a plethora of local companies for team building days and it isn’t just our Salisbury escape room on the list of options.
 We also offer Games Master tasks where teams are faced with challenges to perform together.
 Plus there is our outdoor experience, ‘POD’, which brings together the rush of the escape room alongside a Salisbury treasure hunt.

 Ticking all the boxes